Institutional Funding Opportunities

 A seven-week immersive grant program for faculty and their graduate students/postdocs to help transform academic research into startup ventures.
 The program uses the Lean Startup methodology to train academic researchers in hypothesis-driven customer discovery.
 I-Corps was first launched as an initiative by the National Science Foundation and has since been adopted by the NIH and other agencies.
 Programs are available for NYU faculty and researchers across all disciplines.
 Watch "What is iCorps?" and read more here.
 Contact Frank Rimalovski at the NYU Entrepreneurial Institute for more information or to apply.

 Our team of startup coaches work with 80+ faculty, PhD and researcher led teams annually from every NYU school.
 With decades of venture experience, coaches offer guidance on topics including: target market identification, business operations, regulatory approval pathways, and fundraising (grants and equity-based financing).
 In addition to the coaches on our staff, we provide connections to our network of 150+ external mentors.
-Learn more and schedule an appointment today or contact Rebecca Silver.
+Learn more and schedule an appointment today.

 A half-day workshop to expose our faculty, graduate students, and researchers to the basic activities of commercializing research via a startup venture.
 If you have an invention or product idea, or simply want to learn more about how your work could become the basis for a startup, attend a Startup Bootcamp.
 Learn more here or contact Emily Baum.

 A one-week intensive program where faculty entrepreneurs and their PhD/postdoc teams test the commercial potential of their research with customers and partners.
 Participating teams receive grant funding, coaching, workshops on selecting the right market, IP and fundraising, and more.
-Visit the page or contact Rebecca Silver to learn more.
+Visit the startup sprint page to learn more.